SuperOfficeDocs/superoffice-docs/docs/en/identity-management/scim/setup/create-azure-enterprise-app.md

 ---
-title: Create an Azure AD enterprise application
+title: Create a Microsoft Entra enterprise application
 uid: create_azure_enterprise_app
-description: Create an Azure AD enterprise application
+description: Create a Microsoft Entra enterprise application
 author: {github-id}
-keywords:
-so.topic: howto
-so.envir: cloud
-so.client: online
+so.date: 01.15.2024
+keywords: IdP, SCIM, Microsoft Entra, ME-ID, AAD so.topic: howto so.envir: cloud so.client: online
 ---

-# Create an Azure AD enterprise application
+# Create a Microsoft Entra enterprise application

-Creating an Azure enterprise application is the 1st step to integrate the SuperOffice SCIM endpoint with the Azure AD provisioning service.
+Creating a Microsoft Entra (formerly Azure Active Directory) enterprise application is the first step to integrate the SuperOffice SCIM endpoint with the Microsoft Entra provisioning service.

 **Pre-requisites:**

-* An Azure AD admin account.
+* A Microsoft Entra admin account.

-* Access to Azure AD portal with permissions to create an enterprise application of type **non-gallery application** - **Azure Active Directory Premium** (P1 or P2) required.
+* Access to Microsoft Entra admin center with permissions to create an enterprise application of type **non-gallery application** - **Microsoft Entra Premium** (P1 or P2) required.

-For testing, you can do a [30-day free trial of AAD Premium][1].
-If you obtain a new license to AAD, you might need to sign out and back in to activate the license.
+For testing, you can do a [30-day free trial of Microsoft Entra ID Premium][1].
+If you obtain a new license to Microsoft Entra ID, you might need to sign out and back in to activate the license.

 ## Sign in and add the application

-1. In a browser, sign in to the [AAD portal][2].
+1. In a browser, sign in to the [Microsoft Entra admin center][2].
 2. From the left pane, select **Enterprise applications**.
 3. Add your own non-gallery application:
     1. Click **\+ New application**.